Keratoconus

 Key points about keratoconus

-• Keratoconus is an inherited eye condition that affects the cornea – the clear tissue covering the front of your eye.
+• Keratoconus is an eye condition affecting the front clear window of your eye (cornea).

-• The normally round cornea becomes thinned, distorted and irregular affecting your vision.
+• The cornea becomes thinner and irregular in shape which affects your vision.

-• Initial symptoms can be slight blurring or distortion of vision even when wearing glasses or contact lenses.
-Other symptoms include increased sensitivity to glare and light and distorted vision.
+• Early symptoms can be slight blurring or distortion of vision even when you're wearing glasses or contact lenses.
+Other symptoms include increased sensitivity to glare and light .

 • Treatment depends on the severity of the condition and ranges from glasses or contacts through to surgery.